 Taking mindful pauses in the day to reflect, and taking deep breaths are also good ways to combat anxiety.
 In fact, breathing correctly is hugely beneficial to our physical and mental wellbeing as we explore in The Homeworker magazine.

 Psychologist and workplace wellbeing consultant Stephanie Fitzgerald also found our posture can give our brains signals to feel anxious or afraid.
 By correcting our posture to sit upright and more confidently, we may prevent our bodies triggering a fight or flight response.
-Read more about this in issue 11 of the magazine.
+Read more about this in volume 4 of the magazine.

 Creating work-life balance